 Through intergenerational arts, heritage and community activity, 60 Miles by Road or Rail champions the largely untold stories of Northampton’s New Town story, during a time in which the town once again faces great uncertainty and transformation.

 The project will also start to explore Corby’s unique New Town story, following its designation as a first-wave New Town 18 years previously in April 1950.

-The original cast return to present theatre production 60 Miles by Road or Rail at Royal & Derngate in October 2020.
-The show is being redeveloped and will respond to the changes to our contemporary political landscape.
+Local creatives present theatre production 60 Miles by Road or Rail at Royal & Derngate.
+Following a preview in 2018, the redeveloped show will respond to the changes to Northampton’s contemporary political landscape.

-Work with local artists to create something NEW to capture how we feel about the towns that we call home.
-We will be hosting groups in both Northampton and Corby.
+An opportunity to work with local artists to co-create something NEW, capturing how we feel about the towns that we call home.
+We will be hosting activities in both Northampton and Corby.

 Share your personal story of either Northampton or Corby.
 This may be through archiving a recording, by sharing a piece of creative writing, or being a part of our brand new documentary film.